I was about to graduate from college, and I felt lost, unmoored, without direction or clarity.

 My sense of purpose and my manifesto outlining how I wanted that purpose infused into the various areas of my life gave me greater clarity and direction.

-It wasn’t a magic wand that fixed all my problems, but it gave me clearer vision for my life, and it helped me make decisions that better aligned with my values.
+It wasn’t a magic wand that fixed all my problems, but it gave me a clearer vision for my life, and it helped me make decisions that better aligned with my values.

 This simplified view and declared purpose helped me sort through the various decisions I had to make about how I was going to live life in the real world post-college, and I credit this simplicity of focus for saving my sanity in those tumultuous and unpredictable years.